Jamill Kelly: Coaching career

 Up until August 2010 he was the head coach of Dallas Dynamite Wrestling Club in Dallas, Texas.
 In 2015, he became a guest wrestling coach for Daniel Cormier, Luke Rockhold and Cain Velasquez, all from the American Kickboxing Academy.

 Kelly has coached at Cal Poly and NC State University, and was an Associate Head Wrestling Coach at Stanford University.
 Kelly coached at Arizona State University from May 2018 until March 2020.
 In October 2020, Kelly was named as an assistant coach at UNC-Chapel Hill.

+In 2021, Kelly was honored with the Lifetime Service to Wrestling award by the California chapter of the National Wrestling Hall of Fame.